 Designed by Arnold Palmer with Ed Seay in 2002, the course at TPC Boston began hosting the annual PGA Tour’s Deutche Bank Championship the following year.
-Unusually, this four day professional event (now the Dell Technologies Championship) is played from Friday to Monday, ending on Labor Day, until its demise in 2018.
+Unusually, this four day professional event (latterly the Dell Technologies Championship) was played from Friday to Monday, ending on Labor Day, until its demise in 2018.

-Gil Hanse and his associate Jim Wagner renovated the golf course (in conjunction with PGA Tour player Brad Faxton) five years after it opened and although they retained much of the original routing, they changed the layout's New England persona and greatly enhanced its strategic challenge.
+Gil Hanse and his associate Jim Wagner renovated the golf course (in conjunction with PGA Tour player Brad Faxton) five years after it opened, and although they retained much of the original routing, they changed the layout's New England persona and greatly enhanced its strategic challenge.